(Last Updated 05/20/2022)

 - The nonprofit knows the standards for reconditioning the item.

+So long as these criteria are met, the Emerson Act is quite protective of donors and nonprofit organizations.
 In addition to federal liability protections, states are free to enact state level liability protections that are more protective of food donors than the federal Emerson Act.
 Explore state liability protection laws.